AndreLiar/devopslocally/README.md

-# 🚀 Multi-Environment DevOps Template - Complete Infrastructure Ready
+# 🚀 Local DevOps Lab - Docker Desktop / Minikube / Kind

 Welcome!
-This is a **production-grade DevOps infrastructure template** with everything pre-configured.
+This is a **complete local Kubernetes development environment** with everything pre-configured.

-**Your job:** Just provide your project details, and your multi-environment setup is ready.
-Focus on development, not infrastructure.
+**Your job:** Focus on building and testing.
+Infrastructure is already built and automated.

-## ⚡ Quick Start (One Command)
+## ⚡ Quick Start (One Command - 5-10 Minutes)

-Get your entire infrastructure deployed in 5-10 minutes:
+Deploy your entire local infrastructure:

 ```bash
 bash scripts/setup-infrastructure.sh
 ```

 **That's it!** Everything else is automated.
-See below for what gets deployed.
+Your infrastructure is ready.

 ---